What Is The Great Reset? With Harrison Smith & Chase Geiser | OAP #63

 So you can take that for what it is.

-But so they admitted to manipulating the election in 2022.
+And they admitted to manipulating the election in 2022.

-And it was also Time magazine.
+And it was also Time Magazine.

 Right, exactly.

-I mean, they're they're all in, right?
+I mean, they're all in, right?

 And it's because they're philanthropists.